Campus Programs and Facilities

 Special note: Non-Rhodes events are required to carry adequate liability insurance.

 Fees For Space and Service.
 The College does not charge Rhodes student groups, faculty or staff for their official use of College facilities.
 Individuals or groups outside their official capacity who request special services from such departments as Maintenance, Housekeeping, Housing, Campus Safety, Rhodes Dining Services, Information Technology Services, or the Meeman Center will be charged a rental fee and are expected to cover the costs for any additional expenses incurred by the College.
-Groups who wish to use space on campus should contact the Scheduling and College Events Office for fee information (901-843-3888).
+Groups who wish to use space on campus should contact the College Events Office for fee information (901-843-3888).
 While the College does not rent space indiscriminately to all who request, the College is willing to rent its facilities to organizations whose purposes are consistent with the purposes of the College.